-They then selected a group of animals that were to be raised on a raw food diet.
+They then selected a group of animals that were to be raised on a raw food diet for senior/older dogs.
 These animals aged slower and were free of the the symptoms of degenerative diseases.

 References: Whole Dog Journal – The Evolution of The Raw Dog Food Diet, HealthyPets.Mercola.com, Wikipedia, Janie’s Own Experience 🙂